cytomining/cytominer-database/README.rst

  ref_fraction     = 1              #or: any decimal value in [0, 1]
  type_conversion  = int2float      #or: all2string

 The [schema] section specifies how to manage incompatibilities in the table schema of the files.
+Currently it is only used for the Parquet backend.
 In that case, a Parquet file is fixed to a schema with which it was first opened, i.e. by the first file which is written (the reference file).
 To append the data of all .csv files of that file-kind, it is important to assure the reference file satisfies certain incompatibility requirements.
 For example, make sure the reference file does not miss any columns and all existing files can be automatically converted to the reference schema.